Anxiety going beyond desired limits?

 Working with a trusted medical provider or psychiatrist?
-I’d love to coordinate care with your medical team or prescribing physician – or we can keep this separate, too, if you desire more privacy.
+We’d love to coordinate care with your medical team or prescribing physician – or we can keep this separate, too, if you desire more privacy.

-If you need assistance finding a great provider or would benefit from a referral, I provide referrals to trusted providers in the Fargo-Moorhead-West Fargo area.
+If you need assistance finding a great provider or would benefit from a referral, We provide referrals to trusted providers in the Fargo-Moorhead-West Fargo area.

 Do you need to use your insurance?

-Clinical counseling is an intervention for a medical condition, such as an anxiety condition, ADHD, or depression.
+Clinical counseling is an intervention for a medical condition, such as an anxiety condition or ADHD.
 These are recognized medical conditions and you may use your insurance to help with the cost of treatment.
-I currently accept Blue Cross Blue Shield of North Dakota, Minnesota, Sanford Health, and private-pay.
+Our clinic currently accepts Blue Cross Blue Shield of North Dakota, and BCBS PPO plans, Sanford Health, and private-pay.